- Welcome from the Master’s Internship Coordinator

 Application Process and Selection

 Counseling and Psychological Services accepts applications from currently enrolled Florida State University graduate students for the master’s internship program.
-Applications are accepted and interviews scheduled mid-spring semester for students from the Mental Health Counseling and Art Therapy graduate programs for the fall-spring internship placement.
-Social Work master’s students may also apply and interview in the fall for the 32 hour per week spring semester internship.
+Applications are accepted and interviews scheduled mid-Spring semester for Summer and/or Fall start dates (Clinical Mental Health Counseling, Art Therapy and Fall Social Work interns).
+Applications and interviews for Spring internship (Social Work) are scheduled mid-Fall semester.

 Guidelines for Applicants who are former clients of Counseling and Psychological Services: